Last Updated on

 5. Your email may be treated as spam

-This is usually due to email headers (in particular the From email address used) or email content.
+This is usually due to the From: email address used or email content.

-If you’re sending with the From on a different domain, then that email will fail to send properly on some hosting systems, or be rejected as spam by a lot of mail receiving systems.
+Otherwise the CF7 email will fail to send properly on some hosting systems, or be rejected as spam by a lot of mail receiving systems.

 There is a further problem when users use a Yahoo email address – see Yahoo Issue.

-Refer to Your Contact Form 7 email may be going to spam for a more detailed explanation of this issue.
+Refer to Your Contact Form 7 email may be going to spam for a more detailed explanation of this issue and how to fix it.

 6. Add Additional headers